Lehman Brothers: Ongoing litigation

-In October 2011 the administrators of Lehman Brothers Holding Inc. lost their appeal to overturn a court order forcing them to pay £148 million into their underfunded pensions plan.
+In October 2011, the administrators of Lehman Brothers Holding Inc. lost their appeal to overturn a court order forcing them to pay £148 million into their underfunded pensions plan.

 As of January 2016, Lehman paid more than $105 billion to its unsecured creditors.
 In addition, JPMorgan will pay $1.42 billion in cash to settle a lawsuit accusing JPMorgan of draining Lehman Brothers liquidity right before the crash.
 The settlement would permit another $1.496 billion to be paid to creditors and a separate $76 million deposit.

+The brokerage unit of Lehman Brothers completed its liquidation process on September 28, 2022, after paying out over $115 billion to its customers and creditors over the course of 14 years.
+As of December 2022, Lehman's British operations were being administrated by PricewaterhouseCoopers, which was expected to complete the administration process no earlier than 2025.
+In October of 2025, Lehman Brothers International Europe formally exited administration, having repaid creditors in full with 8% interest, 17 years after the original collapse.

 Merger and acquisition history

 The following is an illustration of the company's major mergers and acquisitions and historical predecessors (this is not a comprehensive list):